 On February 18, 2016, a civil action was filed in the United States District Court, District of New Jersey, entitled M. Norman Donnenfeld v.
 Petro Home Services, Petro Holdings Inc. and Petro, Inc., Civil Action Number 2:16-cv-00882 JMV-JBC, against Petro Home Services which is a brand name, Petro Holdings Inc. and Petro, Inc. Plaintiff alleges he did not receive expected contractual benefits under his protected price plan contract when oil prices fell and asserts various claims for relief including breach of contract, violation of the New York General Business Law and fraud.
 The Plaintiff also seeks to have a class certified of all customers of the defendants in the United States who entered into protected price plan contracts and were denied the same contractual benefits and to be appointed to represent them.
 No class has yet been certified in this action.
 The Plaintiff seeks compensatory, punitive and other damages in unspecified amounts.
-The Partnership believes the allegations lack merit and intends to vigorously defend the action; at this time we cannot assess the potential outcome of this matter.
+On May 9, 2016, the Partnership filed a motion to dismiss the complaint for lack of personal jurisdiction and failure to state a claim for relief and to strike the class action allegations.
+The motion was fully briefed and submitted to the court on July 12, 2016 and no decision has been issued yet.
+The Partnership believes the allegations lack merit and intends to vigorously defend the action; at this time we cannot assess the potential outcome or materiality of this matter.

 The Partnership's operations are subject to the operating hazards and risks normally incidental to handling, storing and transporting and otherwise providing for use by consumers hazardous liquids such as home heating oil and propane.
-The Partnership maintains insurance policies with insurers in amounts and with coverages and deductibles we believe are reasonable and prudent.
-However, the Partnership cannot assure that this insurance will be adequate to protect it from all material expenses related to potential future claims.
-In the ordinary course of business the Partnership is a defendant in various legal proceedings and litigations.
+In the ordinary course of business, the Partnership is a defendant in various legal proceedings and litigation.
 The Partnership records a liability when it is probable that a loss has been incurred and the amount is reasonably estimable.
-We do not believe these matters when considered individually or in the aggregate, could reasonably be expected to have a material adverse effect on the Partnership's results of operations, financial position or liquidity.
+We do not believe these matters, when considered individually or in the aggregate, could reasonably be expected to have a material adverse effect on the Partnership's results of operations, financial position or liquidity.